 \subsubsection{Rate of spread-complexity growth and proper momentum}

 The above comparisons between the Krylov basis definitions of complexity and holography were made in the context of low-dimensional toy models.
-This progress was possible due to the explicit definition of the thermofield-double state in the double-scaled SYK model using the transfer matrix (and its $q$--deformed algebra).
-However, extending this approach to higher-dimensional, genuinely holographic setups may be significantly more challenging.
+This progress was possible due to the explicit definition of the thermofield-double state in the double-scaled SYK model using a transfer matrix and its $q$--deformed algebra.
+However, extending this approach to higher-dimensional holographic setups may be challenging.
 Nevertheless, several universal insights about operator growth and spread complexity can already be tested in higher dimensions.
-One of the most concrete examples is the relation between the growth rate of operator complexity (or size) and the radial momentum of its dual massive particle in AdS.
-Intuitively, we expect that the time derivative of complexity (the rate of complexity) of the Heisenberg operator $\mathcal{O}(t)$ should be proportional to the radial momentum of the particle \be \partial_t \mathcal{C}(t)\sim P_{radial}. \ee This relation has been argued in various ways in~\cite{Susskind:2014jwa,Susskind:2018tei,Susskind:2019ddc,Magan:2018nmu,Lin:2019kpf}, including qualitative models of operator growth within epidemic models \cite{Susskind:2020gnl}.
+One of the most concrete examples is the relation between the growth rate of operator complexity (or size) and the radial momentum of its dual massive particle in AdS spacetime.
+Intuitively, we expect that the time derivative of complexity (the rate of complexity) of the Heisenberg operator $\mathcal{O}(t)$ should be proportional to the radial momentum of the particle \be \partial_t \mathcal{C}(t)\sim P_{radial}. \ee Since $\mathcal{C}$ is the mean position in the Krylov chain, this relation is telling us that the rate of progress along this chain is dual to the radial momentum.
+This sort of relation has been argued for in various ways in~\cite{Susskind:2014jwa,Susskind:2018tei,Susskind:2019ddc,Magan:2018nmu,Lin:2019kpf}, including qualitative models of operator growth using epidemic models \cite{Susskind:2020gnl}.
 Furthermore, Refs.~\cite{Barbon:2020uux,Barbon:2020olv,Barbon:2019tuq} essentially proved this relation under the assumption of the CV proposal.
 However, at that time, a precise definition of complexity satisfying Eq.~\eqref{CPrOp} was missing.

-By now, there are several setups where this formula can be precisely evaluated on both sides of the holographic correspondence.
-Firstly, in the SYK model at large $q$, one can directly compute the expectation value of the size operator \cite{Roberts:2018mnp,Lin:2019qwu}, which is defined in terms of two copies of fermions (left and right in the thermofield-double construction, denoted with subscripts $l$ and $r$ respectively) as \be \hat{S}=i\sum_j\psi^j_l\psi^j_r+\frac{N}{2}, \ee and match its rate with the radial momentum of a particle in AdS$_2$ \cite{Lin:2019qwu} (see also \cite{Brown:2018kvn}).
+By now, there are setups where this formula can be precisely evaluated on both sides of the holographic correspondence.
+Firstly, in the SYK model at large $q$, one can directly compute the expectation value of the size operator \cite{Roberts:2018mnp,Lin:2019qwu} that can be defined in terms of two copies of fermions (left and right in the thermofield-double construction, denoted with subscripts $l$ and $r$ respectively) as \be \hat{S}=i\sum_j\psi^j_l\psi^j_r+\frac{N}{2}\,, \ee and in \cite{Lin:2019qwu}, authors showed that its rate of change in time (i.e., time derivative) is proportional to the radial momentum of a particle in AdS$_2$ (see also \cite{Brown:2018kvn}).